AaltoSciComp/scicomp-docs/triton/usage/faq.rst

    ``sbatch: error: Batch job submission failed: Requested node configuration is not available``).

-   You can get rid of this message by limiting to partitions that actually satisfy the constraints.
+   You don't need to do anything, but if you want a clean status: you can get rid of this message by limiting to partitions that actually satisfy the constraints.
 For example, if you request 96 CPUs, you can limit to the Milan nodes with ``-p batch-milan`` since those are tho only nodes with more than 40 CPUs.
 This